victorgomesc/Next-Portfolio/README.md

 <p align="left">Next Portfolio is a project that I developed with the aim of showing my skills and competencies on an interactive web page, I included several sections talking about myself, my experiences, my skills, and my previous projects.</p>

+<p>Using React, Next.js and Tailwind CSS to create a web page offers a powerful combination of efficiency, flexibility and performance.
+Here is a brief summary of each technology and how they complement each other:</p>

 <h3 align="left">Prerequisites</h3>

 ###